-- Influence planning and flood management policy by using Dundee waterfront as a demonstrator of how placemaking can combine with blue and green to - Develop a suite of recommendations of how placemaking can combine with BGI to address flood risk and deliver wider social, economic, environmental and wellbeing benefit.
+- Influence planning and flood management policy by using Dundee waterfront as a demonstrator of how placemaking can combine with blue and green to deliver liveable places. - Develop a suite of recommendations of how placemaking can combine with BGI to address flood risk and deliver wider social, economic, environmental and wellbeing benefits.